Machine Learning Challenges in the implementation of Industrial Internet of Things

 Some of the challenges of Machine Learning implementations are listed here and should be kept in mind while designing the solution.

-- Selection of right algorithm: There are tens of widely popular algorithms available for ML implementation.
+There are tens of widely popular algorithms available for ML implementation.
 Though algorithms can work in any generic conditions, there are specific guidelines available about which algorithm would work best under which circumstances.
 Improper selection of algorithm can produce garbage output after months of effort – leading to massive loss of the entire effort and pushing the target timelines further.

-- Data Preprocessing: historical data is very messy and often consists of missing values, valueless values, outliers and so on.
+Historical data is very messy and often consists of missing values, valueless values, outliers and so on.
 Parsing, cleaning and preprocessing of such data can be a tedious job.
 Feature properties and value ranges have to studies and techniques like feature scaling need to be applied to prevent certain features from dominating the entire model.

-- Data Labelling: Easy and more appropriate models are the ones used in Supervised ML algorithms.
+Easy and more appropriate models are the ones used in Supervised ML algorithms.
 Unsupervised ML algorithm selection and implementation is very tedious and lengthy process sometimes requiring several unsuccessful iterations.
 Supervised ML algorithms require data labeling.
 Data labeling is a manually intensive task – but at the same time can’t be outsourced just like that.
 The classic case, for example, is health care systems.
 For the predictive diagnosis to work, the available medical data has to be labeled.
 The labeling requires constant input from medical experts/doctors.
 However, specialized medical experts /doctors view this activity of labeling a simple waste of their time.